f5devcentral/f5-velos-training/docs/velos_security.rst

 Enabling Appliance Mode via the webUI
 -------------------------------------

-Appliance mode can be enabled or disabled via the webUI under the **System Settings -> General** page in both the system controller webUI and the chassis partition webUI.
+Appliance mode can be enabled or disabled via the webUI under the **System Settings -> System Security** page in both the system controller webUI and the chassis partition webUI.

 .. image:: images/velos_security/image4.png
   :align: center
-  :scale: 70%
+  :scale: 90%

 Enabling Appliance Mode via the API